rcemper/AoC2021-rcc/README.md

 I decided for myself to set a **strong signal for the future**.
 We have **Embedded Python** available
 (still pre-release)!
 I just felt it as a sacrilege to ignore this excellent **NEW** opportunity and
 stay with the old sermon that I had used for decades.
 **Advent** means time of waiting.
-So to me it meant **Advent of Embedded Python Code** that finally
+So to me, it meant **Advent of Embedded Python Code** that finally
 showed up.
-ALL class methods of 25 exercises are exclusively writtten using Embedded Python.
+ALL class methods of 25 exercises are exclusively written using Embedded Python.

 For later use I added also
-- all full descirptions of the exercises as Day*.md,
+- all full descriptions of the exercises as Day*.md,
 - a snapshot of the private leaderboard at the time of completion of the exercise,
 - all test data, exercises input data and alternate exercises input data,
-- result summaries for all Test, all Exercises, and all alternate Exercises.
+- result summaries for all Tests, all Exercises, and all alternate Exercises.
 So you are able to follow in all details.

 ### Prerequisites